sumanjs/sce-plugin-template/README.md

 1. Clone this project using https.

-2. Use index.ts as the entrypoint of your plugin - you must export `SCEPlugin` as a class from index.ts.
+2. Use `src/index.ts` as the entrypoint of your plugin - you must export `SCEPlugin` as a class from index.ts.

 3. Build your plugin using `./scripts/build.sh`